ultimateai/Blog/_posts/2023-12-12-large-language-models-and-generative-ai.markdown

 it denotes a distinct category of Artificial Intelligence models capable of generating outputs across various modalities, encompassing text, image, video, and more.

+In this article we will try to break ice from these buzzwords and with focus on LLMs, explain how they are trained and what are their risks and advantages.

 ## What is a Large Model?

-A large model is typically a model trained on vast amounts of data and it has billions of parameters.
+A large model is typically a model trained on vast amounts of data, and it has billions of parameters.
 Model parameters are trainable variables (model weights) that are adjusted during training.
-In order to tune these weights in a way that a certain mathematical operation over them would result in specific output, required lots of computation power and examples to show to this models.
+In order to tune these weights in a way that a certain mathematical operation over them would result in specific output, required lots of computation power and examples to show to these models.
 Usually these models make a prediction such as completing a sentence given a part of it, and then look back at the correct sentence part and tune their parameters to create correct output.
-This iteration takes place for many rounds and on many samples combined together to provide accurate results.
+This iteration takes place for many rounds and on many samples combined to provide accurate results.
 However, this is not only option for training on a large corpora, but also different approaches such as masked language modelling, translation language modelling, etc. are available as well.

 In order to achieve good results, typical pipeline of training includes following steps: